-EFFECTIVE: SEPTEMBER 2004 CURRICULUM GUIDELINES
+EFFECTIVE: SEPTEMBER, 2007 CURRICULUM GUIDELINES

-A. Division: Instructional E Effective Date: September 2004 B. Department / Program Area: Commerce & Business Admin/ Office Administration R evision New Course X C: OADM 1432 Subject & Cour D: Litigation P R D Toced itle : I E: 2 1.
-Calendar Description: This is a BCCampus online provincial course.
+A. Division: Education E ffective Date: September 200 7 В. Department / Program Area: Commerce & Business Admin/ Office Administration R evision X New Course S R D Revision, Section(s) evised: ate of Previous Revisionate of Current Revision Q March, 2005 March, 2007 C: OADM 1432 D: Litigation P 1.
+E: 1.5 - Subject & Cou rse No. Descr iptive Title Semester Credi its F: Calendar Description: This is a BCCampus online provincial course.
 This online course introduces the student to the role and responsibilities of the Legal Administrative Assistant employed in the field of civil litigation in British Columbia.
-Students will gain knowledge of the first part of handling a civil litigation file, from opening a new client file to Default Judgment The continuation of the second part of handling a civil litigation file will be covered in OADM 1433 Litigation Procedures II.
+Students will gain knowledge of the first part of handling a civil litigation file, from opening a new client file to Default Judgment.
+The continuation of the second part of handling a civil litigation file will be covered in OADM 1433 Litigation Procedures II.
 The student will have practical experience in topics such as commencing or defending a civil process, preparing and filing pleadings, and obtaining default judgment.
 This is a "hands-on" course in which the students integrate keyboard, computer, transcription and document formatting with knowledge of civil law.
-G: / Learning Settir s of Instructional Delivery and/or Н: Course Prerequisites English 11 with a guequivalent, and OA OADM 1431 or equ rade of " DM 1430 0 or equivalent, and Online instruction Number of Contact Hours: (per week / semester for each descriptor) 8 hours per week Number of Weeks per Semester: 71⁄2 weeks X 8 hours/week = 60 hours/semester Course Corequisites: for each descripe 8 hours per wee Course for which this OADM 1433 s Course is a Prerequisite 71⁄2 weeks X 8 h Maximum Class Size: 24 L: PLEASE INDIC LEASE INDICATE: Non-Credi Non-Credit College Credit Non-Transfer X College Cr College Credit Transfer: SEE BC TRANSFER GUIDE FOR TRANSFER DETAILS (www.bccat.bc.ca)
+G: / Learning Settin ls of Instructional Delivery and/or н: Course Prerequisites OADM 1430 or equequivalent , and OADM 143 1 or Online lecture Online lab Number of Confor each descrip tact Hours: (per week / semester I: Course Corequisites Nil : Lecture: 4 hours per week/30 hours per semester Lab: 4 hours per week/30 hour per semester Number of Weeks per Semester: 71⁄2 weeks X 8 hours/week = 60 hours/semester J: Course for which the OADM 1433 is Cours e is a Prerequisite K: Maximum Class Size: 24 L: PLEASE INDICATE: Non-Credit X College Credit Non-Transfer College Credit Transfer: SEE BC TRANSFER GUIDE FOR TRANSFER DETAILS (www.bctransferguide.ca)